 - Hypocotyl: It is located below the cotyledon level.

 A monocot plant embryo consists of only one cotyledon.
-The cotyledon is termed as scutellum in the grass family.
-Root cap of grass is covered with an undifferentiated sheath which is called as coleorrhiza.
-A portion of the embryonic axis, which is located above the scutellum is called as epicotyls.
+The cotyledon is termed scutellum in the grass family.
+The root cap of grass is covered with an undifferentiated sheath which is called coleorhiza.
+A portion of the embryonic axis, which is located above the scutellum is called epicotyl.
 Epicotyl consists of shoot apex and coleoptiles.